luwangg/primordial/README.md

       ThetaAB = 5*a + 5*b - 3absin(thetaA * thetaB)

-    * Here is an additional trigonometric identity that isn't accurate, but spawned from my work so I'd like it stored somewhere in case someone can make sense of it:
+    * Here is an additional trigonometric identity that is a great approximation, but spawned from my work so I'd like it stored somewhere in case someone can make sense of it:

-        (b - a) / 2 = tan( 1 / b - 1 / a )
+        1 / b - 1 / a = tan( 1 / b - 1 / a )

 # Perfect Encryption Using Primordials (a conjecture)